You are here

 The key participants in cotton research are all represented in the Cotton Innovation Network.

-The Network includes representatives from CRDC, Cotton Australia, Cotton Seed Distributors, CSIRO, the Australian Government’s Department of Agriculture and Water Resources, the Queensland Government’s Department of Agriculture and Fisheries, the NSW Department of Primary Industries and universities, through the Australian Council of the Deans of Agriculture.
+The Network includes representatives from CRDC, Cotton Australia, Cotton Seed Distributors, CSIRO, the Australian Government’s Department of Agriculture, the Queensland Government’s Department of Agriculture and Fisheries, the NSW Department of Primary Industries and universities, through the Australian Council of the Deans of Agriculture.

 Member organisations fund the Network Chair and the CRDC provides secretariat support.

 The Network improves the coordination of all RD&E activity to ensure the industry receives the best value for its investment and drives the industry’s research program by mapping investment in research and planning future research requirements.

 As a result of the collaboration of the Network members to date, all member organisations have aligned their strategic plans with the Cotton Sector RD&E Strategy and have a better understanding of what each organisation contributes to the overall RD&E effort.

 As part of its role, the Network is tasked with reviewing the Cotton Sector RD&E Strategy to ensure it remains relevant and appropriate.
 The last review was conducted in 2014.

 The Network is also a channel for member organisations to raise challenges and promote opportunities for improved R&D coordination.
 The Network will help researchers better understand where their work fits into the overall priorities of the cotton industry and ultimately create better end results for growers.